ivan-tkatchev/tab/docs/README.html.md

 Note that the type of the result and the type of the sequence elements can be different.
 This will calculate the 11th Fibonacci number:

+    :::tab
     << a=@~0~0, b=@~0~1, tuple(b, a + b) : tuple(0, 1), count.10 >>~1

+## Multi-core ##

+`tab` can take advantage of multi-core systems by evaluating expressions using multiple threads.

+Use the `-t` command-line option to enable multithreaded evaluation.

+Parallel evaluation is not quite automatic: `tab` uses a simple scatter/gather evaluation model.
+N parallel threads will evaluate a 'scatter' expression, generating N independent sequences.
+A separate 'gather' thread will then read sequentially from all N sequences and aggregate them into a single result stream.

+The syntax for parallel evaluation looks like this:

+    :::tab
+    $ tab -tN scatter --> gather

+The `-->` is a special token that separates 'scatter' and 'gather' expressions.

+Examples:

+### 1.

+    :::tab
+    :[ grep(@, '[0-9]{4}') ]

+A simple expression that will search for all four-digit numbers.

+**Note:** if there is no `-->` token in the epxression, then a default `--> @` will be automatically appended.

+In this case no result aggregation is done, all parallel threads will simply output what they found to standard output.

+### 2.

+    :::tab
+    count.flatten.[ grep(@, '[0-9]{4}') ] --> sum.@

+Same as the previous example, except that we want to count the numbers we found, instead of outputting them.
+The aggregating 'gather' expression will compute the sum of the counts found by all of the 'scatter' counting threads.

+**Note:** the 'scatter' threads will read from the input stream atomically; there is no danger of an input line being read twice.

+(A reminder that the `:` operator is equivalent to the [[flatten]] function.)

+### 3.

+    { @ ::[ grep(@, '[0-9]{4}') ] } --> count.map.@

+Here we count the unique numbers found.
+The 'scatter' threads will aggregate a subset of the input into a map with a four-digit number as the key.
+The 'gather' thread will aggregate each of the 'scattered' maps into one final map, and output the count of its keys.

+**Note:** the output of each 'scatter' thread will be a _sequence_.
+When a map or array is the result, it will be automatically turned into a sequence by an automatic application of [[seq]].
+(Same as with the left-hand side expression in a `[ ... : ... ]` or `{ ... : ... }` generator.)

+The input type of the 'gather' thread is `Seq[(String, Int)]`.

 ## Builtin function index ##